mfonner/runescape-pwfill-go/README.md

 This tool will allow you to read your password from a file or password manager and autofill this into the RS3 client.

+Linux support is now working with RuneLite for osrs!
+RS3 support is in the works.

 ### Requirements
 rspw requires Go 1.6 or above due to the [ini package](https://github.com/go-ini/ini) dependency